rokath/trice/docs/TriceUserGuide.md

 TRICE( "%d Kelvin\n", k );
 ```

 This you could do automatically using a word processor.
-A `trice update` (run it later in the tool chain to keep everything automatically up-to-date) inserts the *Trice* IDs:
+A `trice insert` (run it later in the tool chain to keep everything automatically up-to-date) inserts the *Trice* IDs:

 ```c
 TRICE( Id(12345), "%d Kelvin\n", k );